cowboycb/headfirstdesignpatterns/README.md

 - In practice, it is not uncommon for "smart" Command objects to implement the request themselves rather than delegating to a receiver.

+#### 7- ADAPTER PATTERN

+**Adapter Pattern Definition**: The Adapter Pattern converts the interface of a class into another interface the clients expect.
+<br/>Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+- Decouples the client from the implemented interface, and we expect the interface to change over time, the adapter encapsulates that change so that the client doesn't have to be modified each time it needs to operate against a different interface.

+- There are two types of adapters: `object adapters` and `class adapters`.

+- The only difference between object adapters and class adapters is that with class adapter, adapter is subclass of adaptee, while with object adapter it uses composition to pass the requests to adaptee.

+**Facade Pattern Definition**: The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+- Facade Pattern hides all the complexity of one or more classes behind a clean, well-lit facade.

+- Facades don't encapsulate the subsystem classes; they merely provide a simplified interface to their functionality.
+- The Facade Pattern also allows you to decople your client implementation from any one subsystem.

+<u>The difference between the Adapter Pattern and the Facade Pattern is their intent:</u>

+- The intent of the Adapter Pattern is to alter an interface so that it matches one a client is expecting.
+- The intent of the Facade Pattern is to provide a simplified interface to a subsytem.

+🌟 Principle of Least Knowledge - talk only to your immediate friends.
+It means when you are designing a system, for any object, be careful of the number of classes it interacts with and also how it comes to interact with those classes.